 If you want to get a jump on them even farther in advance, mix up the cream cheese mixture up to 3 days ahead of time.
 Store it in an airtight container in the fridge.

-The night before your party, let the cream cheese come to room temp, then proceed with the recipe as written.
+The night before your party, let the cream cheese come to room temperature, then proceed with the recipe as written.

 Can you freeze these roll ups?